 A major part of the public administration data is public, based on the Act on the Openness of Government Activities.
 However, before the publication, it is better to ensure that the copyrights do not restrict the release of the material and that the data does not result in a breach of anyone’s privacy.

 A user permit must be defined for the data opened, which includes instructions on how the data may be used.
 The Public Administration Recommendation (JHS 189) the license for using open data is the international Creative Commons BY 4.0.
 A clear and standardised user permit reduces the work load of both the publisher and the utilisers of the data.

 Be brave right from the start, when you publish data.
 First, publish your data on your own network server.
 If possible, change the index structure of the organisation’s website to make a separate page for the open data; depending on the index structure, for example, “organisation.fi/data” or “data.organisation.fi”.

-The filed to be opened should be named in an informative way from the beginning, thus eliminating the need to change it later.
-The URL for the files should not be changed later either.
+The files to be opened should be named in an informative way from the beginning, thus eliminating the need to change it later.
+The URL for the files or API should not be changed later either.
 So plan ahead for a good address structure and stick to it.